How To Hit A Sand Wedge – What To Keep In Mind

 How To Hit A Sand Wedge - Banner

-When it comes to the short, lofted irons like the sand wedge, pitching wedge or lob wedge, the concept for hitting them in each situation is the same.
+When it comes to the short, lofted irons like the sand wedge, pitching wedge or lob wedge, the concept for hitting them in each situation is basically the same.

-What are the characteristics of a sand wedge?
+What is a sand wedge?

 Although the sand wedge is so named because it’s typically used to hit bunker shots, it is essentially just an iron with a clubface loft of around 54°-56°, which is generally in between a gap wedge and a lob wedge.
+The sand wedge also has a shorter shaft than longer irons, at about 33-37 inches.

 A sand wedge generally has a wider sole (the surface at the bottom of the club) and has more bounce than other irons.
-The term bounce refers to the quality or feature of an iron that allows it to “skim” the ground near the bottom of the swing arc.

 With higher lofted clubs, the leading edge is more elevated than the trailing edge and thus is less able to dig into the ground.
 This is ideal in situations where we want to slide the club underneath the ball, launching it higher and having it land softer.